Saari Residence – ONLINE GRANT SERVICE

 The size of the monthly grant varies according to the applicant’s experience.
 If the applicant is applying for a grant in category 2 or 3, they are required to give details of their experience in their application.
 The grant classification cannot be justified e.g. with the need for supplies or travels.

 The grant is intended to cover the cost of living, travel costs and other necessary costs.
 The payment of the grant requires that the recipient lives and works at the residence.

-If the applicant is awarded a residency place and receives another work grant at the same time, the sums of the residency grants are 1,400, 1,800 and 2,300 euros.
+If the applicant is awarded a residency place and receives another working grant at the same time, a reduced monthly grant is paid, which is usually half of the grant sum.